shaunsmith/flow101-102/2017-10-11-FnProject-Flow-102.md

+**NOTE:** [Flow 102](https://mjg123.github.io/2017/10/11/FnProject-Flow-102.html) was originally posted by [Matt Gilliard (@MaximumGilliard)](https://twitter.com/maximumgilliard).
+This version has been updated with changes compatible with Fn as of December 13th, 2017.

 If you haven't read [Flow 101](2017-10-10-FnProject-Flow-101.md) yet, I encourage you to start there and get grounded in what Flow is, what it's for and how it works.

 In this post I'll go through how to build a more complex Flow with parallelism and asynchronous chaining.
 I'll assume you have set up the services as described in the Flow 101.